 Whether planning a small meeting, management retreat, company picnic, wedding or family reunion, Cedar Crest Conference Center offers extraordinary value, modern facilities and stunning scenery.
 A full array of audiovisual equipment is available free of charge.
 Off-season packages combining discounted lodging and meeting spaces are available.
 A certified convention professional and dedicated staff are on-hand to ensure that your meeting goes off without a hitch.

 Click here to download a brochure describing the center.

 Cedar Crest Conference Center is in Twin Lakes State Park in Green Bay, Va.
 From Richmond, follow Route 360 West four miles past Burkeville.
 Take a right on Twin Lakes Road (Rt.
 621).
 Follow Twin Lakes Road about a mile and take a left on Cedar Crest Road (Rt.
 697).
 The conference center office is about half a mile down the road at 22 Cedar Crest Rd.
 Click here for a Google map.

 Cedar Crest Conference Center has three conference rooms.
 Doswell Hall, the largest, can seat up to 135.
 When used with adjacent decks and grounds, it can accommodate up to 200.
 The Latham Room holds up to 35 and the Hurt Room, which has a board room table, holds up to 16.

 There are overnight accommodations for up to 48 people at Cedar Crest Conference Center.
 Six cabins sleep up to six guests each, the Martin Cottage sleeps four, and the Hill Lodge sleeps 16.
 Lodging includes linens, climate control, and full kitchens complete with microwaves, toasters and coffee makers.
-Six of the cottages have fireplaces.
+Six of the cabins have fireplaces.

 Professionally certified conference staff will gladly offer customized, turnkey packages covering meeting space and lodging.